amro-kamal/Rubic-s-cube-solver/README.md

 .
 .
 .
-#Thanks to all my Colleagues put effort on this code
+#Thanks to all my colleagues who put effort on this code